Throughput Analysis (Part

 Figure 1: Throughput RBD of system for Scenario 1

 Blocks A through I produce a number of items per unit time, as identified next to each letter (e.g. A: 100 implies 100 units per time unit for A).
 The connections shown in the RBD display the physical path of the items through the process (or production line).
-For the sake of simplicity, also assume that the blocks can never fail and that items are routed equally to each path.
+For the sake of simplicity, also assume that the blocks can never fail, that items are routed equally to each path and that items are not sent to failed blocks.

 Therefore, this implies that over a single time unit, the following occurs: